 - Length: 5 Days

-This five-day course is a follow-on to the VMware vRealize® Automation™ Install, Configure, Manage course.
-In this course you go deeper into the advanced features of vRealize Automation to deploy user systems and interface vRealize Automation with other platforms and you learn how to deploy an enterprise-level cluster environment using LCM.
+This is a five-day course that is a follow-on to the VMware vRealize® Automation™ Install, Configure, Manage course.
+In this course, you go deeper into using the advanced features of vRealize Automation to deploy user systems and interface vRealize Automation with other platforms.
+The course covers deploying and enterprise level cluster environment using VMware vRealize® Suite Lifecycle Manager™.

 • VMware vRealize Automation 8.1

 • VMware NSX-T Data Center 3.0

 |Objectives:||By the end of the course, you should be able to meet the following objectives:

 • Create and configure advanced blueprints with complex YAML and cloudConfig.